ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 ControlPort 9051

 # An exit policy that allows exiting to IPv4 LAN
-ExitPolicy accept 192.168.1.0/24:*
-ExitPolicy accept 192.168.2.0/24:*
-ExitPolicy accept 192.168.3.0/24:*
-ExitPolicy accept 192.168.4.0/24:*
+ExitPolicy accept 192.168.0.0/16:*
 EOL"
 ```

-This config file created on the directory authority creates a generic config
-file for all routers, which can then be copied over to a router.
-The file is
-saved in `/var/www/html/router.conf` and can be seen by
+This config file created on the directory authority creates a generic config file for all relays, which can then be copied over to a relay.
+The file is saved in `/var/www/html/relay.conf` and can be seen by

 ```
-sudo cat /var/www/html/router.conf
+sudo cat /var/www/html/relay.conf
 ```

 Then, write the client config file with